autoplot/documentation/javadoc/org/das2/qds/math/fft/GeneralFFT.md

+# org.das2.qds.math.fft.GeneralFFT

-# org.das2.qds.math.fft.GeneralFFTProvides forward and reverse FFT methods for any number of elements.
-The FFTs
- are implemented using a modified version of the jnt.FFT package from NIST.
+Provides forward and reverse FFT methods for any number of elements.
+The FFTs are implemented using a modified version of the jnt.FFT package from NIST.
 This version operates on ComplexArray objects that may be backed by das2 data sets avoiding unnecessary copies.

-GeneralFFT( int n, boolean doublePrecision, boolean real ) Initialize the FFT object by constructing wave tables that can be repeatly used.
+# GeneralFFT( int n, boolean doublePrecision, boolean real )
+Initialize the FFT object by constructing wave tables that can be repeatly used.

 ***